 From McClatchy:

-When the sun sets on the refugee camp for black Africans that has sprung up at the marina in this town six miles west of Tripoli, the women here brace for the worst.
+When the sun sets on the refugee camp for black Africans that has sprung up at the marina in this town six miles west of Tripoli, the women here brace for the worst."The people of Libya are showing that the universal pursuit of dignity and freedom is far stronger than the iron fist of a dictator."

 The rebels who ring the camp suddenly open fire.
 Then they race into the camp, shouting "gabbour, gabbour" — Arabic for whore — and haul away young women, residents say.